Update: This blog was updated on July 12, 2019 to reflect commercial loading zone changes for large trucks which are about to take effect.

 What’s the repair plan?

-The first step is to conduct a thorough inspection of every underground areaway and road support wall in Pioneer Square.
+We are continuing to conduct a thorough inspection of every underground areaway and road support wall in Pioneer Square.

 We’re committed to doing everything possible to keep you informed.
 In partnership with the Alliance for Pioneer Square and other City departments like the Office of Economic Development, we will work closely with the neighborhood to provide ongoing information about the safety assessment and repair work.